munishaboora/cfg-MunishaKaurBoora-hw-assessment/MunishaKaurBoora_Specialisation_Theory.md

-#### 1. How does Object Oriented Programming differ from Process Oriented Programming?
+#### 1. How does Object-Oriented Programming differ from Process Oriented Programming?

 - Object Oriented Programming is ...
    - Describe OOP